-IAEFP Fellows will bring their agricultural and youth development knowledge to a community and work with its youth.
+IAEFP Fellows bring their agricultural and youth development knowledge to a community and work with its youth.
 The fellows will have potential impact in a school community and its food security, as well as the career and leadership paths of young people and agricultural producers.

-Beyond these benefits, the nine-month agricultural education immersion in Mexico will give fellows a distinct advantage for being hired to work as an extension specialist in the U.S., where cultural competence with diverse audiences, including Latino/a newcomers, is a growing necessity.
+Beyond these benefits, the agricultural education immersion in Mexico will give fellows a distinct advantage for being hired to work as an extension specialist in the U.S., where cultural competence with diverse audiences, including Latino/a newcomers, is a growing necessity.

 The IAEFP Mexico fellowship is anticipated to be in Puebla City and nearby communities in the mountainous central Mexican states of Puebla and Tlaxcala.
 These are gorgeous areas just southeast of Mexico City, characterized as subtropical highlands with a breadth of diverse microclimates across altitude and geography.
 Puebla has large-scale horticultural production, medium-scale farms, as well as small-holder activities and eco-tourism.
 The state of Puebla currently boasts 6.5 million residents, and its capital city was founded in 1531.
 The state has several industries including agriculture, manufacturing, education, textiles and a growing food processing sector.
 While many parts of Mexico have safety issues, the states of Puebla and Tlaxcala have been relatively safe and the implementing partners prioritize security for all involved.